Newell Brands Inc. (NWL) on Track to Reach $17.00 in a Year

 Sponsored

-The stock witnessed a -8.53% gain in the last 1 month and extending the period to 3 months gives it a -37.25%, and is -3.67% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.21% over the week and 3.72% over the month.
+The stock witnessed a -6.83% gain in the last 1 month and extending the period to 3 months gives it a -36.32%, and is 3.81% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.23% over the week and 3.82% over the month.

 Newell Brands Inc. (NWL) Analyst Forecasts